 The fragrance free option contains no perfume which can irritate sensitive skin.
-But if you opt for the fragrance option, the pellets are gently fragranced with natural essential oils, leaving your clothes smelling gorgeous while still being great for sensitive skin.
+But if you opt for the fragrance option, the pellets are lightly infused with natural fragrance oils, leaving a delicate, fresh/floral scent on your laundry while still being great for sensitive skin.

 Do you need to use fabric softener with the Laundry Egg?

 We would recommend an eco-friendly fabric softener/conditioner where possible.
-Alternatively, some people find that essential oil works great to give your laundry a fresh fragrance.
+Alternatively, some people find that a couple of drops of essential oil works great.
 Just put a couple drops of your favourite essential oil into the drawer of your washing machine before each wash.
-The laundry egg will naturally soften fibres as it changes the pH of the water so softener is not a necessity if you suffer from sensitive skin.

 Can the Ecoegg laundry egg be used for hand washing?